 It’s important to check for any chronic illness, especially Tuberculosis.
 This is a communicable disease, and prevalent among slum dwellers.
 And, it is easy to test and easy to cure.

-You don’t want to end up hiring someone to help you who herself is not fully fit.
-More over If she has some sort of chronic illness, then it may not be appropriate to employ her and make her work.
-So, check about this, and get a test in place be
+You don’t want to end up hiring someone to help you if she herself is not fully fit.
+Moreover If she has some sort of chronic illness, then it may not be appropriate to employ her and make her work.
+So, check about this, and get a test in place.